JDev100/Portfolio-Manager/public/README.md

-#Quick Start Guide to making pages/components for the front end
+# Quick Start Guide to making pages

 (All of the following is accomplished in ```root/public/src```)